-Nail polish strips aren’t really a fresh idea but Color Street nails are one of the newer forms to appear on the market.
+Nail polish strips aren’t really a fresh idea but Color Street nails are one of the most popular forms to appear on the market.
 People are raving about these stylish, 100% nail polish strips so I thought I’d share my honest Color Street review as a non-seller.

 This post contains affiliate links.
 You won’t pay any extra for making a purchase through these links but we earn a commission for purchases made through links.
 You can read more about it in our full disclosure.

 Color Street Nails, An Honest Review From A Non-Seller

 I love having my nails done, I always have.
 It just makes me feel more put together.
 The problem I have had is that I am always running and so the dry-time for my nails drives me crazy.